 Thank you for writing.
 I would suggest that now is the best time for you to make some requests before your husband comes back.
 Ask him first what 2 or 3 changes you could make to improve your marriage relationship.
 Then you can ask him to make 2 or 3 changes that you feel would improve your relationship.
-Since he wants to come back you can conclude that he wants to work on the marriage.
+Since he wants to come back, you can conclude that he probably wants to work on the marriage.

 Recommended reading — Fighting for Your Marriage: Positive Steps for Preventing Divorce and Preserving a Lasting Love by Howard Markman, Scott Stanley, Susan L. Blumberg, Dean S. Edell.

 This article was written by: Lynette Hoy, NCC, LCPCPhoto Credit: Natalie Rhea Riggs